EndPointCorp/end-point-blog/2019/03/07/switching-google-maps-leaflet.html.md

 });
 ```

 Quite similar, isn't it?
 The main difference is that, in Leaflet, we need to provide a tile layer for the base map because there isn't one by default.
-There's a lot of freely available tile layers out there for us to use.
+There are a lot of excellent tile layers available to use at no cost.
 Here are some of them:

 * <b>Bright</b>: ```https://a.tiles.mapbox.com/v3/mapbox.world-bright/{z}/{x}/{y}.png```
 * <b>Topographic</b>: ```https://{s}.tile.opentopomap.org/{z}/{x}/{y}.png```